-Christina David’s research is in the area of disability and human rights and in particular explores the extent to which the individualised funding model of support can deliver on its human rights promise in relation to key rights such as choice, control and self determination.
-This exploration of the space between policy and practice will identify where rights are being neglected or progressed, where and how opportunities and resources are enabling or limiting choice and where critical economic, social and cultural barriers are located.
-The Convention on the Rights of Persons with Disabilities (CRPD) will be used as an analytic frame and point of reference.
+Christina David's research interests relate to disability, human rights based approaches, and social support and care policy and practice.
+Christina's PhD thesis examines the extent to which individualised funding and support approaches can deliver on their human rights promises in relation to choice, control and self determination.
+This exploration of the space between policy and practice identifies the conditions in which rights are promoted or neglected, where and how opportunities and resources enable or limit choice, and where critical economic, social and cultural barriers are located.

 - BEd, Victoria College

 - De La Harpe, B.,David, C. (2012).
 Major influences on the teaching and assessment of graduate attributes In: Higher Education Research and Development, 31, 493 - 510